 Good advice not to be overlooked

-In order to avoid any troubles with connection, it is recommended to purchase the original, Mfi certified lightning cables.
+To avoid any troubles with connection, it is recommended to purchase the original, Mfi certified lightning cables.
 Using non-certified cables can cause technical problems.

-You can tell that the cable is MFi certified if it has the following logo on the packaging:
+You can tell that the cable is MFi-certified if it has the following logo on the packaging:

-If you would like to know more about MFi certified accessories, be sure to read the guide by igeeksblog.
+If you would like to know more about MFi-certified accessories, be sure to read the guide by iGeeksBlog.

 You can also try connecting your lightning cable to another USB port because it is a possibility something went wrong with the first one.
 If your PC has more than two ports, it may be helpful to check all of them, one by one.